jfaraudo/Python_examples/README.md

 # Python_examples

-Examples of scripts in python doing simple mathematical calculations and function representation with numpy and matplotlib
+Examples of scripts in python doing simple mathematical calculations, matrix algebra and function representation with numpy and matplotlib